 Relevant Literature

-- Zhu Jigao, Hu Shiyang, Lu Zhengfei, 2016: "Determinants and Economic Consequences of Commercial Banks' Engagement in Shadow Banking: Empirical Evidence from Fund Providers in the Shadow Banking System," Journal of Financial Research No. 1.
+- Zhu Jigao, Hu Shiyang, Lu Zhengfei, 2016: "Determinants and Economic Consequences of Commercial Banks Engaging in Shadow Banking Business—An Empirical Study Based on the Fund Providers in the Shadow Banking System," Journal of Financial Research, No. 1.

 Data Update Frequency